linqen/lqnengine/README.md

 # lqnengine

 Hello!
-This engine was created on my study in Image Campus, Argentina.
+This engine was created during my studies on Image Campus, Argentina.

-It was made using C++ and DirectX9.0c
+C++ and DirectX9.0c

 Support:
   -3D Models and Scenes, using AssImp.